Heterogeneous Treatment Effects under Network Interference: A Nonparametric Approach Based on Node Connectivity: Consistency and Asymptotic Normality

 \section{Consistency and Asymptotic Normality}

 In this section, we provide theoretical guarantees regarding the asymptotic properties and accuracy of KECENI under a set of regularity conditions.
-Both the regularity conditions and the asymptotic results are presented for the sequence of observed data, $\{(Y_{n,[n]}, T_{n,[n]}, X_{n,[n]}, \mathcal{G}_n): n \in \nats\}$, conditional on some fixed network sequence $\mathcal{G}_n$.
+We present both the regularity conditions and the asymptotic results under a triangular array framework, for the sequence of observed data, $\{(Y_{n,[n]}, T_{n,[n]}, X_{n,[n]}, \mathcal{G}_n): n \in \nats\}$, conditional on some fixed network sequence $\mathcal{G}_n$.
 We omit the subscript $n$ unless needed for clarity.